elastic/elasticsearch-java/CONTRIBUTING.md

 ### Prerequisites

-You need at least Java 11 to build the project, even though the code targets Java 8.
+You need at least Java 17 to build the project.
 The project is built with `Gradle`.
 You don't have to install it, and can use the provided `gradlew` that will install the required version if needed.

 Docker is used for some tests to spawn an Elasticsearch server.